The Rowley shoals are better than the Great Barrier Reef according to some divers, plus you can only dive there from a liveaboard

 In Exmouth at certain times of the year you can swim with the large Manta Rays and Whale Sharks.
 Also, Humpback Whales migrate up the west coast of Australia to have their young in the warm waters of the north.
 You can see these beautiful creatures from Exmouth too.

-From Broome how to get to Rowley Shoals
+How to get to Rowley Shoals from Broome

-Once you arrive in Broome, to get to the Rowley Shoals you will need to board a liveaboard boat.
+Once you arrive in Broome the only way to get to Rowley Shoals is to board a liveaboard boat.
 However, you will need to book this in advance of your trip.
 The diving season is limited and spaces on dive boats get booked up very quickly in advance.

 Diving on the Rowley Shoals is limited to between September and December.
 This makes the diving there more exclusive, but also creates a short window of demand.